Come On Over

 Come On Over is the third studio album by Canadian singer-songwriter Shania Twain.
 Mercury Records in North America released it on November 4, 1997.
 Similar to her work on its predecessor, The Woman in Me (1995), Twain entirely collaborated with producer and then-husband Robert John "Mutt" Lange.
 With both having busy schedules, they often wrote apart and later intertwined their ideas.
 Twain wanted to improve her songwriting skills and write a conversational album reflecting her personality and beliefs.
 The resulting songs explore themes of romance and female empowerment, addressed with humour.

 Produced by Lange, Come On Over is a country pop album with pop and rock influences.
 The songs contain country instrumentation such as acoustic guitars, fiddles, and pedal steel, in addition to rock riffs and electric guitars.
-She released an international version on February 16, 1998, with a pop-oriented production that toned down the country instrumentation.
+She released an international version on February 16, 1998, with a pop-oriented production that toned down the country instrumentation and also had an altered track listing.
 Then Twain embarked on the Come On Over Tour, which ran from May 1998 to December 1999.
-The album spawned 12 singles, including three U.S. Billboard Hot 100 top-ten hits: "You're Still the One", "From This Moment On" and "That Don't Impress Me Much."
+The album spawned 12 singles, including three U.S. Billboard Hot 100 top-ten hits—"You're Still the One", "From This Moment On" and "That Don't Impress Me Much", and the global top-ten "Man!
+I Feel Like a Woman!".

 Come On Over received mixed reviews from music critics.
 Some appreciated the album's crossover appeal and country-pop experimentation, while others criticized the lyrics and questioned its country music categorization.
 At the 41st Annual Grammy Awards in 1999, Come On Over was nominated for Album of the Year and Best Country Album.
 The album reached number two on the U.S. Billboard 200 chart, while topping the charts in multiple countries, including Australia, Canada, and the UK.

-Come On Over is the best-selling studio album by a solo female artist, the best-selling country album, and one of the best-selling albums of all time, having sold over 40 million copies worldwide.
+Come On Over is the best-selling studio album by a woman, the best-selling country album, and one of the best-selling albums of all time, having sold over 40 million copies worldwide.
 It was certified 20× platinum by the Recording Industry Association of America (RIAA) in 2004.
 Retrospectively, music journalists praised the album for revolutionizing country music, both musically and visually, and discussed its influence on subsequent country artists.